Hotmoka/hotmoka/tutorial/Takamaka.md

 ## Signatures and Quantum-Resistance <a name="signatures-and-quantum-resistance">

-Hotmoka is agnostic wrt the algorithm used for signing requests.
+Hotmoka is agnostic wrt. the algorithm used for signing requests.
 This means that it is possible to deploy Hotmoka nodes that sign requests with distinct signature algorithms.
 Of course, if nodes must re-execute the same transactions, such as in the case of a blockchain, then all nodes of the blockchain must use the same algorithm, or otherwise